3mdeb/news-and-ideas/blog/content/post/2021-12-13-secure-jtag-on-imx-soc.md

 but we found not accepted yet patch from 2014 which add support for work with SJC (System JTAG controller) in a secure mode.
 This patch work on OpenOCD from [official repository](git://git.code.sf.net/p/openocd/code) if you checkout this with `970a12aef` hash.
-There ss a chance to apply this in the actual version of OpenOCD, but it needs some code changes.
+There is a chance to apply this in the actual version of OpenOCD, but it needs some code changes.
 As a hardware, we used `ARM-USB-OCD-H` from Olimex.